The studio is closed from 23 Dec 2025 to 6 Jan 2026.

 It's a question that I am often asked and sometimes l find it hard to articulate because of the deep emotions that connect me to my art.
 So I thought l'd put pen to paper... (you know, like back in the day when we actually did write on paper)!
 So, here we go...

 Because I have a wistful yearning for the past where life was simpler and slower.
-When items were handmade to the highest standards by craftsmen and passed down to future generations, instead of mass produced to be tossed away after one season.
+When items were handmade to the highest standards by craftspeople and passed down to future generations, instead of mass produced to be tossed away after one season.
 Because they remind me of my childhood in the 70's and of family, now gone, that I loved.

 One of my fondest memories of my childhood was how my brother and I would disappear for the day, exploring the neighbourhood.
-Mum and dad told us to be safe and have fun, waving us off, knowing we'd be gone for hours.
+Mum and Dad told us to be safe and have fun, waving us off, knowing we'd be gone for hours.

-We'd hike up walking tracks in the bush behind our house to the local university, jump the fence & go swimming in the pool.
+We'd hike up walking tracks in the bush behind our house to the local university, jump the fence and go swimming in the pool.
 We'd buy 1 cent lollies from the local lolly shop and come home after a long day, sunburnt, exhausted, but happy.

 There are many elements of today's times that I appreciate, however the trade off with current technology, hectic pace lifestyle, and constant need to keep up with the Jones's (and going into debt for it), is burnout and dissatisfaction.
 Akin to a hamster running on his ring constantly going in circles.